-Where consequences are felt necessary it is important that these are seen to be relevant and just and that they are never used as retribution, revenge or to be seen as a power thing.
+Where consequences are felt necessary it is important that these are seen to be relevant and just and that they are never used as retribution, revenge, or power.
 They are designed to encourage young people to "stop and think "and to make appropriate decisions about their behaviour in the future.